ukgamer/gmod-arcademachines/README.md

 #### Sounds

-`SOUND:LoadFromURL(url, key, callback)`
+`SOUND:LoadFromURL(url, key, callback = nil)`

-`callback`, if defined, is passed the created `IGModAudioChannel`.
+If defined, `callback`, is called on successful load with the created `IGModAudioChannel`.
 This can be used for example to enable looping.

 To access your sound use `SOUND.Sounds[key]`, which will look like